ivelin/zk0/.kilocode/rules/memory-bank/architecture.md

 - **Data Leak Prevention**: Strict validation to ensure no evaluation data in training sets

 #### Server Evaluation Datasets (Unseen Tasks)
 The server evaluates the global model on all client tasks as well as additional unseen tasks to verify generalization capabilities.
-See [`src/configs/datasets.yaml`](src/configs/datasets.yaml) for the complete list of validated evaluation datasets including:
+See [Configuration System](#configuration-system) for the complete list of validated evaluation datasets including:
 - **SO-101 cross-platform datasets** for generalization testing
 - **Research laboratory scenarios** for specialized task validation
 - **Comprehensive test suites** for thorough evaluation